Jimmy Carter To Have Surgery To Relieve Pressure On His Brain

 Carter has had three bad falls this year.
 On Oct.
 21, he suffered a "minor pelvic fracture" after a fall in his Plains, Ga., home.
 In early October, he was left with a pronounced black eye after another fall.
 And in May, he broke his hip as he prepared to go turkey hunting, resulting in hip replacement surgery.

 Despite his injuries, Carter has maintained a busy schedule, building houses with his Habitat for Humanity charity and making public appearances.
-He also frequently teaches Sunday school at the Maranatha Baptist Church in his hometown in southwest Georgia.
+He also regularly teaches Sunday school at the Maranatha Baptist Church in his hometown in southwest Georgia.

-The longest-lived U.S. president, Carter is also a cancer survivor, having been successfully treated for brain cancer that was diagnosed in 2015.
+Carter is the longest-lived U.S. president, and he is also a cancer survivor, having been successfully treated for brain cancer that was diagnosed in 2015.